MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 - When PowerShell remoting is unavailable because you don't have privileges to use it or it is not enabled.
 - When a particular .NET type is needed from output as input to a method or another command.
-  Commands run over PowerShell remoting emit deserialized objects rather than strongly-typed .NET objects.
+  Commands running over PowerShell remoting emit deserialized objects rather than strongly-typed .NET objects.
 This means that method calls and strongly typed APIs do not work with the output of commands imported over remoting.